Medically reviewed by Drugs.com. Last updated on Jul 1, 2022.

 Monitor patients with preexisting congestive heart failure (CHF) for worsening of their cardiac condition during initiation of and continued treatment with Extavia.
 While beta interferons do not have any known direct-acting cardiac toxicity, cases of CHF, cardiomyopathy, and cardiomyopathy with CHF have been reported in patients without known predisposition to these events, and without other known etiologies being established.
 In some cases, these events have been temporally related to the administration of interferon beta-1b.
 Recurrence upon rechallenge was observed in some patients.
 Consider discontinuation of Extavia if worsening of CHF occurs with no other etiology.

+Injection site reactions, including injection site necrosis, can occur with the use of interferon beta products, including Extavia.
 Injection site necrosis (ISN) was reported in 4% of interferon beta-1b-treated patients in controlled clinical trials (compared to 0% on placebo) [see Adverse Reactions (6.1)].
 Typically, ISN occurs within the first four months of therapy, although postmarketing reports have been received of ISN occurring over one year after initiation of therapy.
 The necrotic lesions are typically 3 cm or less in diameter, but larger areas have been reported.
 Generally the necrosis has extended only to subcutaneous fat, but has extended to the fascia overlying muscle.
 In some lesions where biopsy results are available, vasculitis has been reported.
 For some lesions, debridement, and/or skin grafting have been required.
-In most cases healing was associated with scarring.
+In most cases, healing was associated with scarring.

 In controlled clinical trials, leukopenia was reported in 18% of patients receiving interferon beta-1b (compared to 6% on placebo), leading to a reduction of the dose of interferon beta-1b in some patients [see Adverse Reactions (6.1)].
 Monitoring of complete blood and differential white blood cell counts is recommended.
 Patients with myelosuppression may require more intensive monitoring of complete blood cell counts, with differential and platelet counts.